 Department of Forensic Psychiatry of the University of Eastern Finland t. +358 50 3418 363

 Finland’s comprehensive statistical compilation practice provides exceptionally favourable opportunities for forensic psychiatry research.
-Epidemiological methods make it possible to establish the degree to which mental health disorders are linked with violent or criminal behaviour and also to study real-world effectiveness of treatments by using nation-wide databasis.
+Epidemiological methods make it possible to establish the degree to which mental health disorders are linked with violent or criminal behaviour and also to study real-world effectiveness of treatments by using nation-wide databases.
 On the basis of the results referred to above, eg. imaging methods can be used to study the changes related to various disorders; these results make it possible to develop specific treatment, for example, through the use of pharmacological methods.

 An average of one forensic psychiatrist graduates from the forensic psychiatry specialist training programme each year.